-The Committee consists of 3 members all being Non-Executive Directors and is presided by an Independent Non-Executive Director.
+The Committee consisted of 3 members up to October 2019 (and 2 members from October 2019 up to the year-end) all being Non-Executive Directors and is presided by an Independent Non-Executive Director.

 The Committee convenes with such frequency as circumstances dictate, but in any event not less than once a year.
-In 2018, the Remuneration Committee convened two times.
+In 2019, the Remuneration Committee convened two times.